 - The text below assumes that readers are already animators or people with interest and knowledge of animation, its specific vocabulary, methods and practices.

-- Throughout our articles we will be focusing on the technical aspects of Flash animation production.
+- In this article we will be focusing mostly on the technical aspects of Flash animation production.
 The creative and artistic side of the problems will rarely be addressed.
+(A study that goes beyond the technical is available here.)

 Every time we say Symbol, we mean Graphic Symbol.
 Every time we say Tween, we mean Classic Tween.

-Bones in Flash are totally useless – a ridiculous failure which only authors paid by Adobe are trying to promote.
+Bones in Flash are totally useless.
+Only authors paid by Adobe are trying to promote this feature.

 Table of Contents